AAS Journalism

 and Public Relations

-The programme is designed to enable students to function as paraprofessionals in dynamic and fast-paced media environments.
+The programme is designed to enable students to function as paraprofessionals in dynamic and fast-paced media and communication environments.
 It facilitates their advancement to increasingly higher levels of responsibility in the workplace and provides them with a solid foundation of theoretical knowledge and practical skills needed to pursue studies at undergraduate level.

 Five (5) CSEC (CXC)/GCE O’Level subjects, inclusive of English A and mathematics, Grades 1,2,3* or A,B,C.